eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 ### 7.6 Supporting documents

-Supporting documents applicable to the certification of the EUDI Wallet ecosystem have been assembled in \[[annex 6](./annexes/annex-6/annex-6-certification-requirements.pdf)\].
+Supporting documents applicable to the certification of the Wallet Solution have been assembled in \[[annex 6](./annexes/annex-6/annex-6-certification-requirements.pdf)\].

 ## 8 Document development